-The combined use of your cooker and other domestic appliances may casue nuisance tripping, so we recommend that the cooker is proctected on an individual RCD (Residual Current Device) or RCBO (Residual Current Breaker with Overload)
+The combined use of your induction cooker and other domestic appliances may cause nuisance tripping, so we recommend that the cooker is protected on an individual RCD (Residual Current Device) or RCBO (Residual Current Breaker with Overload).

-IF IN DOUBT, PLEASE CONTACT A SUITABLY QUALIFIED ELECTRICIAN.
+IF IN DOUBT, PLEASE CONSULT A SUITABLY QUALIFIED ELECTRICIAN.

-INSTALLATION Check the appliance is electrically safe and gas sound when you have finished.
+Check the appliance is electrically safe and gas sound when you have finished.